The Best Things To Do In Catania Sicily

 La Polpetteria in Via San Filomena for all kinds of “polpette” meat, veggie, and fish balls.

-Scirocco Sicilian Fish Lab: near Il Mercato del Pesce in Catania is the best takeaway for fresh fish, meat, and vegetables, all served freshly prepared in a typical “cartoccio” (paper cone).
+Scirocco Sicilian Fish Lab: near Il Mercato del Pesce in Catania, it is the best takeaway for fresh fish, meat, and vegetables, all served freshly in a typical “cartoccio” (paper cone).

 Oasis Frutti di Mare da Nitto is a top-notch takeaway and on-site restaurant 3 km from the city.

-13. A day trip from Catania to the Beach: Aci Castello and Aci Trezza.
+Day trip from Catania to the Beach: Visit Aci Castello and Aci Trezza.

 How to Get To and Around Catania

-There are also several car rental companies at the airport if you’d prefer to have your vehicle.
+There are also several car rental companies at the airport if you’d prefer to have your own vehicle.
 Once you’re in the city centre, there are several options for getting around.
-The most popular way is by foot, allowing you to explore the narrow streets and alleyways that makeup Catania’s unique character.
+The most popular way is on foot, allowing you to explore the narrow streets and alleyways that make Catania’s unique character.

 However, if you need to cover more ground quickly, buses and trams run throughout the city centre with tickets costing 1 euro for a 90-minute journey and taxis with an airport fee of + € 5.00.
 For buses, check out the bus network.